ietf-teep/architecture/draft-ietf-teep-architecture.md

     management activity on Trusted Components on behalf of Trusted Component Signers and Device Administrators.
-This includes installation and deletion of Trusted Components, and may include, for example, over-the-air updates to keep Trusted Components up-to-date and clean up when one should be removed.
+This includes installation and deletion of Trusted Components, and may include, for example, over-the-air updates to keep Trusted Components up-to-date and clean up when Trusted Components should be removed.
 TAMs may provide services that make it easier for Trusted Component Signers or Device Administators to use the TAM's service to manage multiple devices, although that is not required of a TAM.